Nonlinear-FOD/lab-client/docs/services/s2_remote.md

 - **camera_kind** — choose `"chameleon"`, `"spiricon"`, `"bobcat"`, or `"thorlabs"`; the setup instantiates the matching client and auto-starts capture.
 - **DeviceEndpoint** — bundles base URL, device name, optional `user`, and client-specific kwargs (such as camera `settings`).
+- **S2ImageWindow** — specifies a hardware ROI via `(offset_x, offset_y, width, height)`.
+During scans the ROI is pushed down to the camera (unless you set `processing.push_hardware_roi=False`), dramatically reducing bandwidth and acquisition time.
+When server binning is enabled the coordinates you enter align with the binned preview, and the scan automatically rescales them back to raw sensor pixels before calling `configure_roi()`.
+Live preview overlays the selected window on top of the full frame so you can iterate interactively before committing.
 - **Server binning** — set `processing.server_binning=True` to offload cropping/binning to the camera proxy; otherwise frames are processed locally after download.
 - **Frame API** — both `S2RemoteSetup.grab_frame()` and `run_single_step()` return an `(array, overflow)` pair so callers can react to saturation immediately.
 - **Overflow tracking** — every `grab_frame` now returns `(frame, overflow)` and `run_single_step`/scan metadata record when the camera reports sensor saturation.